Understanding public holidays and what to pay workers in Australia

 When holidays fall on a weekend

-In some cases, depending on the state or territory, when a public holiday falls on a Saturday or Sunday, an employee’s public holiday might be moved to the following Monday (or in some cases Tuesday).
+In some state or territory, when a public holiday falls on a weekend, an additional public holiday may be moved to the following weekday (Monday generally).

 Working out public holiday entitlements